thearvee/tpn-subnet/node-stack/validator/README.md

 - Make an account at https://lite.ip2location.com/.
 Set it as the `IP2LOCATION_DOWNLOAD_TOKEN` environment variable in the docker compose file.
 - Make an account at https://www.maxmind.com and generate a license key in account settings.
 Set it as the `MAXMIND_LICENSE_KEY` environment variable in the docker compose file.
+- Run `docker build -t sybil-network:nightly . --no-cache` to build the docker image
+- Run `docker-compose up` to start the container, note that on first start the importing or maxmind and ip2location databases may take a while.

 Docker compose: